MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-cds-newentity-pq.md

 If an [error message about permissions](data-platform-cds-newentity-troubleshooting-mashup.md) appears, talk to your administrator.

 > [!WARNING]
-> There is a limit of 500,000 rows per run & per project that can be loaded using this feature.
+> There is a limit of 500,000 rows per run and per project that can be loaded using this feature.